 - Compare the ranges of predicted values and error in the model summaries.

 - Click the model you want to review to refresh the Prediction Tables.

 The Prediction tables list records that the model predicted.
-When you first access the View Models page, a single Prediction table lists all the records.
-As you interact with feature summaries or model predictions to filter the view, the Prediction table is split into:
+When you first access the Check Models page, a single Prediction table lists all the records.
+As you interact with feature summaries or model predictions to filter the view, the Prediction table splits into:

 - Matching samples that contain the selected values.

 - Other samples that do not.

 You can compare the results in the two tables to understand how certain values affect the correctness of the predictions.